katjaweb/running-assistant-rag/README.md

 The Running Assistant App for Running-Related Questions implements a Streamlit-based personal running assistant that answers user questions by combining document retrieval with generative AI.
 It includes the following components:

-- Retrieves relevant FAQ entries from an Elasticsearch index based on the user's query.
+- Retrieves relevant FAQ entries from a Qdrant vector collection based on the user's query.
 - Builds a prompt by combining the retrieved documents with the user's question.
 - Sends the prompt to the GPT-4o language model to generate a coherent response.
 - Orchestrates the full RAG pipeline — from retrieval to answer generation.